DonnavanStaddon/FlaskNoSQLMilestoneProject3/README.md

 ## Experiance Admin privileges

-### To manager and add categires you need to login as admin the login details are below
+### To manager and add categories you need to login as admin the login details are below

 ### Login as an Admin
 #### Username: Admin